savolai/Buggy-Calculator/README.md

 List of Bugs in Buggy Calc V0.8

-1. Keys changes color (blink) when pressed except for "Clear" and "Backspace".
+1. Keys change color when pressed except for "Clear" and "Backspace".
 2. Substract operator "-" functions like the addition operator "+"
-3. Pressting key "8" displays "88"
+3. Pressing key "8" displays "88"
 4. The calculator is only usable by a mouse.
+(Issue also with original Qt example.)
 5. The "Backspace" key functions like the "Clear" key and v.v.
 6. Dividing by 0 crashes the application.
 7. Long press on any key crashes the application.